wajahatali66/imageprocessingassignment/README.md

 # imageprocessingassignment
-sri it is zip file uploaded here
+sir it is zip file uploaded here